AP News Guide: A look at Tennessee's Aug. 6 primary races

 Republicans

-Former U.S. Ambassador to Japan Bill Hagerty, 60, and trauma surgeon Manny Sethi, 42, have emerged as the top contenders for the seat being vacated by outgoing Republican Sen. Lamar Alexander.
-President Donald Trump has thrown his support behind Hagerty, who has contended that Sethi wasn't a good enough advocate for Trump during the 2016 election.
-Sethi has countered by describing himself as a conservative "outsider" and criticizing Hagerty as a part of the “political establishment.”
+Former U.S. Ambassador to Japan Bill Hagerty endorsed by President Donald Trump, won a contested Republican primary for an open U.S. Senate seat in Tennessee.
+The Nashville businessman emerged from a tough challenge from trauma surgeon Manny Sethi to clinch his party’s nomination for the seat of retiring Republican Sen. Lamar Alexander.
+Trump threw his support behind Hagerty, who contended that Sethi wasn't a good enough advocate for Trump during the 2016 election.
+Sethi countered by describing himself as a conservative "outsider" and criticizing Hagerty as a part of the “political establishment.”

 Democrats

-Nashville attorney and former Army helicopter pilot James Mackler, 46, is the leading hopeful for the seat.
-If he wins the primary, it's expected to be a challenge, considering Republicans have held both of Tennessee's Senate seats since 1994.
+Memphis environmentalist, Black activist and single mom Marquita Bradshaw won the Democratic primary to face Hagerty in November.
+Bradshaw defeated Nashville attorney and former Army helicopter pilot James Mackler, who had been endorsed by the Democratic Senatorial Campaign Committee and others.
+Bradshaw is expected to face a challenge, considering Republicans have held both of Tennessee's Senate seats since 1994.

 1st Congressional District